MicrosoftDocs/sql-docs/docs/language-extensions/reference/extensibility-framework-api.md

 \[Output\] A pointer to a buffer that contains the decimal digits of underlying data in this column, as defined by [Decimal Digits](../../odbc/reference/appendixes/decimal-digits.md).
 If the number of decimal digits cannot be determined or is not applicable, the value is discarded.

 *Nullable*
-\[Output\] A pointer to a buffer that contains a value which indicates whether this column may contain NULL values.
+\[Output\] A pointer to a buffer that contains a value, which indicates whether this column may contain NULL values.
 Possible values:

 - SQL_NO_NULLS: The column cannot contain NULL values.
 - SQL_NULLABLE: The column may contain NULL values.

-If other values are passed then execution stops.
+If other values are passed, then execution stops.

 ## GetResults